🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 But as digital marketers, we have to keep our eyes on the forest, not the trees: target audience, message, and offer.

-This is why a landing page checklist like this works so well: Use it to offload repetitive details so you can free up cognitive space to think about what matters most.
+This is why a landing page checklist works: Use it to offload repetitive details so you can free up cognitive space to think about what matters most.

-Does your landing page pass The Blink Test (AKA the five-minute test)?
+Does your landing page performance pass The Blink Test (AKA the five-minute test)?

-If you've never heard of a blink test or five-second test, it's as simple as it sounds.
+If you've never heard of a blink test or five-second test, it's as simple as it sounds (and it verifies you created a great landing page user experience).

 A blink test is a true test of whether or not your landing page's design, copy, page speed, user experience, and conversion goals all work together to make an indelible (and clear) first impression.

 P.S.
-If you’re one of the few who want your landing pages indexed by search engines, we’ve got an entire hub of SEO checklists right here: The SEO Guide.
-Or if you're looking to offload all landing page responsibilities onto a team that will do the hard work AND brings you insane results, we do that.
+If you're one of the few who want your landing pages indexed by search engines, we've got an entire hub of SEO checklists right here: The SEO Guide.
+Or if you’d rather offload all landing page responsibilities to a team who will do the hard work for you AND create insane results, we do that.

 Chapter 4: